 The area is also home to the Museum Campus which includes the Field Museum, Shedd Aquarium and Adler Planetarium.
+The area is also home to Jackson Park, a large outdoor psrk perfect for running before work or having a picnic with friends.
 Many can enjoy live music playing at Soldier Field whenever the Chicago Bears football team isn't playing in the stadium even if they're not in attendance since it's in their backyard.

 A'ville, as the locals like to call Andersonville, is a welcoming community and its residents are staunch advocates of local businesses.
 You'll often find the sidewalks and businesses along Clark Avenue busy on weekends as that's where most of the independent businesses, restaurants and bars are.